 - Evaluations are retained by the Preprofessional Advising Center for a maximum of seven (7) years.

 - Evaluations sent to the Preprofessional Advising Center may only be used to support your application to schools of the health professions or other post-graduate health programs.
 They cannot be used for any other purpose.
 No exceptions will be made to this policy.

 - Evaluations will only be sent as an addendum to your Committee Letter of Evaluation.
 Students and alumni must be given express permission by the Chair of the Committee on Evaluations in order for individual letters to be forwarded without an adjoining Committee Letter of Evaluation.
-This dossier service is a courtesy typically reserved for students who are ineligible for a Prehealth Committee Letter of Evaluation or for applicants looking to expedite the transmission of their evaluations.
+This dossier service is a courtesy typically reserved for students who are ineligible for a Prehealth Committee Letter of Evaluation, including students applying to SMP or postbaccalaureate prehealth programs.

 - All evaluations in your prehealth file are submitted – unabridged – with your NYU Committee Letter of Evaluation.
 Applicants are not permitted to remove evaluations from their prehealth file.

 - The Committee Letter of Evaluation can only be completed after all expected letters of evaluation have been received.
 You should not ask for your NYU Committee Letter to be sent until all expected evaluations have been received by the Preprofessional Advising Center.